-A study of the correct thinking that is necessary in order to form a sound, conscientious judgment concerning matters of personal and/or social morality.
-Prerequisites: PL-130 PL-140; Course Type(s): Values,Core curriculum course.
+Conscience is a matter of right reason.
+This course explores the correct thinking that is necessary in order to form a sound, conscientious judgment concerning matters of personal and/or social morality.
+Prerequisites: 2 COURSES FROM COURSES PL-130 PL-140 TH-110 TH-120 Course Type(s): Values, Core curriculum course.